 Rory Solomon developed Campus Medius 1.0 (2014) together with Simon Ganahl and programmed the back end of this initial version of the website in Django using a PostgreSQL database.
 He is director of the Code as a Liberal Art program at Eugene Lang College and assistant professor in the Department of Culture & Media at The New School in New York.
 He studied computer science and mathematics (BA) at UC Berkeley, as well as media studies (MA) at The New School, and earned his PhD in the Department of Media, Culture, and Communication at New York University.

-Stefan Amann is designing the book edition of Campus Medius.
+Stefan Amann designed the book edition of Campus Medius.
 After training as a merchant, he studied communication design at Vorarlberg University of Applied Sciences (FH) and Manchester Metropolitan University and worked as a marketing consultant, copywriter, and graphic designer.
 In 2004, he founded the design agency proxi with offices in Austria, Spain, and Germany, which he has co-owned and co-led since then.
 Apart from his design work, focusing on editorial and spatial design, he teaches in the InterMedia program at FH Vorarlberg.

 Mallory Brennan designed the website of Campus Medius 1.0 (2014).
 She studied communication design (BFA) and media studies (MA) at The New School and works as a media designer in New York City.